Gabro1901/finlens/README.md

 ## Features
 - **AI Analysis**: Writes reports using `deepseek-v4-pro` or OpenAI models.
-- **Peer Detection**: Uses a separate AI prompt to find direct business competitors for Comparable Company Analysis (Comps), bypassing standard retail algorithms.
+- **Peer Detection**: Uses a separate AI prompt to find direct business competitors for Comparable Company Analysis.
 - **Data Aggregation**: Pulls and cross-references data from the SEC, Yahoo Finance, and FRED.
-- **Mobile UI**: Has a mobile interface with bottom navigation, built for iOS Safari and desktop.
+- **Mobile UI**: Has a mobile interface with bottom navigation.
 - **Exports**: Saves final reports as PDF or Markdown files.
 - **Interactive Chat**: Lets you ask follow-up questions about the company and the report.